 With 1Password Business, you can automate many common administrative tasks using the 1Password SCIM bridge.
-It uses the System for Cross-domain Identity Management (SCIM) protocol to connect 1Password with your existing identity provider, like Azure Active Directory or Okta, so you can:
+It uses the System for Cross-domain Identity Management (SCIM) protocol to connect 1Password with your existing identity provider, like Azure Active Directory, Okta, or OneLogin, so you can:

 - Create users and groups, including automated account confirmation